-There is documented evidence submitted to the DMH/DD/SAS (via a web-based event reporting system) that the pilot EMS agencies are collecting the data required for reimbursement of service events.
+There is documented evidence submitted to the DMH/DD/SAS that the pilot EMS agencies are collecting the data required for reimbursement of service events.

-For NC START there is written evidence that these funds shall be used to develop and implement NC START services according to the required components of the model.
+For NC START, there is written evidence that these funds shall be used to develop and implement NC START services according to the required components of the model.
 At a minimum there must be three crisis/clinical teams; one team per region of the state and twelve respite beds; four per region (2 planned/2 crisis).